sunface/rust-by-practice/en/src/variables.md

 ```

 ### Unused variables
-1. fix the warning below with :
+1. Fix the warning below with :

-- 🌟  only one solution
+- 🌟  Only one solution
-- 🌟🌟  two distinct solutions
+- 🌟🌟  Two distinct solutions

 > Note: none of the solutions is to remove the line `let x = 1`